 Family Aquatic Center Site Redevelopment

 The West Bloomfield Parks & Recreation Commission (WBPRC) is in the early planning and design phase of redeveloping the Family Aquatic Center site.
 The goal of the project is to remove the existing building and pools and transform the site into an exciting and unique spray park, playground and neighborhood park.
-The WBPRC would like to engage you in this process in the following ways:

 Want more information?
 Click here to read the press release.